byui-cit/cit470/siem/README.md

 - If your tutorial does not satisfy any one of the above requirements, you will earn no points.
 Your team must then address any deficiencies and re-upload corrected documents until you earn the passing score.

 ## Hints
-- One popular open-source SIEM software package is [Elastic Stack Enterprise Search](https://www.elastic.co/downloads/).
+- One popular open-source SIEM software package is <a href="https://www.elastic.co/downloads/" target="_blank" ref="noopener">Elastic Stack Enterprise Search</a>.
   - If you choose to implement a new Elastic Stack instance, you should download and integrate the core components of the Elastic "ELK" Stack (*ElasticSearch*, *Logstash*, and *Kibana*), but you might find it helpful to integrate other data collectors into the stack, such as *Beats* or *Elastic Agent*.
   - A faster option might be to use and explore the complete Elastic Stack docker instance that is provided and already configured on your installed Security Onion sensor.
-Study the [documentaition for Security Onion](https://docs.securityonion.net/) if you want to pursue this choice.
+Study the <a href="https://docs.securityonion.net/" target="_blank" ref="noopener">documentaition for Security Onion</a> if you want to pursue this choice.
-- One popular commercial SIEM software package is [Splunk Enterprise](https://www.splunk.com/en_us/products/splunk-enterprise.html), which you can install on either a Windows Server or a Linux Server.
+- One popular commercial SIEM software package is <a href="https://www.splunk.com/en_us/products/splunk-enterprise.html" target="_blank" ref="noopener">Splunk Enterprise</a>,
+which you can install on either a Windows Server or a Linux Server.
-  - If you choose to implement Splunk as your team's SIEM, you should also implement [Splunk Universal Forwarder for Remote Data Collection](https://www.splunk.com/en_us/download/universal-forwarder.html) as a "middleware" broker between your Splunk Enterprise server and the log/event data sent by your other various VMs.
+  - If you choose to implement Splunk as your team's SIEM, you should also implement <a href="https://www.splunk.com/en_us/download/universal-forwarder.html" target="_blank" ref="noopener">Splunk Universal Forwarder for Remote Data Collection</a>
+as a "middleware" broker between your Splunk Enterprise server and the log/event data sent by your other various VMs.